rebelsky/sams-assorted-musings-reflections/good-rant-ruined-2017-08-14.md

 [10] TEM?

+[11] My readers have pointed out that most students' majors don't necessarily correspond to their chosen career path.
+I agree.
+It's also a good thing.
+But I expect that a similar percentage are thinking of careers in STeM fields.

-[11] Finkeldean?
+[12] Finkeldean?
+Maybe [14].

+[14] Someone who knows the Patricia and Dan suggested that they might enjoy hearing that term.
+I hope it doesn't get me in trouble.
+Fortunately, Patricia and Dan know how much I appreciate all that they do for the College [15].

+[15] That comment is perfectly serious.
+I had the good fortune to have a day-long retreat with a small group that included both of them, and both are clearly passionate about Grinnell.
+I also appreciate the ways in which they invest their time and money in the College.

-[12] Careers, Life, and Service.
+[16] Careers, Life, and Service.

-[14] Communications has already told me that I can't get a new one.
+[17] Communications has already told me that I can't get a new one.
 Sniff.

 ---

-*Version 1.1 of 2017-08-14.*
+*Version 1.2 of 2017-08-14.*